ai-robots-txt/ai.robots.txt/README.md

 code/tests.py
 ```

+The `.editorconfig` file provides standard editor options for this project.
+See [EditorConfig](https://editorconfig.org/) for more information.

 ## Releasing

 Admins may ship a new release `v1.n` (where `n` increments the minor version of the current release) as follows: